The Story of My Grandmother’s Upholstery

 I love the whole trend, and I am definitely moving towards incorporating the above-mentioned chinoiserie, drapery, and wallpaper.
 Will the red velvet, my grandmother’s upholstery, be part of it?
 To be continued…

-Granny and baby Marieza
+Granny and baby marieza

 If you enjoyed this post and would love to see more, please remember to subscribe!